Bim: Plot

 Back at the Police Commissioner's house, his wife Mary worries what will happen to them if Trinidad and Tobago become independent.
 The Police Commissioner gets a call and in another scene, Wabham is listening to the radio and it is revealed that the body of Constable Joseph was found off the sea in Cedros and that the British Parliament is debating Trinidad and Tobago's independence.
 The Police Commissioner visits The Captain to ask about the murder of Constable Joseph, and he denies having anything to do with it, even though the Police Commissioner strongly suspects him.
 In another scene, Ben Joseph, an Afro-Trinidadian political leader is giving a speech to a group of people about the upcoming election being important as it will determine the government of an independent Trinidad and Tobago.
 His character is based on the People's National Movement's leader and founder Eric Williams.

 Back in Cedros, after months of no operations, The Captain and his men go out to smuggle more Grenadian refugees, but on his way back is captured by police, however, Bim gets away and steals a car from a couple having sex in the backseat.
 He goes to Wabham and tells what happened and that he could either kill a man or sleep with a woman.
 Bim tells Wabham that he knows he is scared since The Captain got captured by the police and fears for himself, so he warns Wabham not to do anything stupid and turn him in.
 Wabham sends a new girl from the country to sleep with Bim.
-Bim tries to forcibly sleep with her, but she is hesitant and tells him that she's a virgin.
+Bim tries to forcibly sleep with her, but she is hesitant and tells him that she is a virgin.
 He then continues to force himself on her but recognizes she is Anna from his childhood.
 She is shocked to see him as Charlie had told everyone that he is dead.
 She tells Bim that Charlie has terrorized Caroni and made it impossible for people who were associated with his family to work in Caroni, so she got a job as a prostitute in Port of Spain.
 She also informs him of Jalwat Singh and that he is in San Fernando.
 They share an intimate moment together as flashbacks of their childhood are shown and she falls asleep in his arms.
 Wabham tells him a car has come to move him out and he threatens Wabham to give Anna another job and that she is his family.